ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 }
 ```

 The above schema can be used to parse EDI documents with one HDR segment (mapped to `header`) and any number of ITM segments (mapped to `items`).
 The HDR segment contains three fields, which are mapped to `orderId`, `organization`, and `date`.
 Each ITM segment contains two fields mapped to `item` and `quantity`.
-Below is a sample EDI document that can be parsed using the above schema (`edi-sample1.edi` file).
+Below is a sample EDI document that can be parsed using the above schema.

 ```
 HDR*ORDER_1201*ABC_Store*2008-01-01~